bobadair/openhab-addons/bundles/org.openhab.binding.lutron/doc/leapnotes.md

 This means that Lutron could make a change that breaks LEAP support at any time.

 ## Running both LIP and LEAP
-It is possible to run leapbridge and ipbridge at the same time, for the same bridge device, but each device should only be configured through one bridge.
+It is possible to run leapbridge and ipbridge at the same time, for the same bridge device, but each managed device (e.g. keypad or dimmer) should only be configured through *one* bridge.
-Remember that LEAP device ids and LIP device IDs are not necessarily equal!
+Remember that LEAP device IDs and LIP integration IDs are not necessarily equal!